Breonna Taylor would be alive if police hadn't given her time to answer the door, officer involved in raid says

 "It's a feeling that goes along with what you've experienced with what is in the area -- what should or shouldn't be," he said.

-Nor does Taylor's death relate to the killings like Floyd or Arbery, Mattingly said, adding, "This is not us going hunting somebody down.
+Nor does Taylor's death relate to killings like Floyd's or Arbery's, Mattingly said, adding, "This is not us going hunting somebody down.
 This is not kneeling on a neck.
 It's nothing like that."

 "This is not relatable to George Floyd.
 This is nothing like that," he said.
-"It's not Ahmaud Arbery.
-It's nothing like it."
+"It's not Ahmaud Arbery."

 Floyd's death sparked protests nationwide and abroad after a Minneapolis officer knelt on his neck for nearly eight minutes.
 Demonstrators chanted his final words, "I can't breathe."
 Arbery was fatally shot in Brunswick, Georgia, while jogging.